romaricpascal/romaricpascal.is/content/posts/title-element-aria-live.md

 </script>

 Now hopefully that works across all kinds of browsers and screenreaders, but I could only test with Firefox + Orca on Ubuntu and Safari + Voiceover on Mac.
-If you try it with another combination, I'd be glad to know.
+[If you try it with another combination, I'd be glad to know][tweet].

 OK, for real, next article will be back to the static site generator.